Little Stars Nursery

 No fee for registration and enrolment if we can't offer a place.

-During the enrollment process, a two-week deposit is required, which will be applied to the last invoice.
+During enrollment, a two-week deposit is required and will be applied to the final invoice.

 The deposit will not be refunded if the space is not taken or if a six-week written notice is not provided to the manager.